Exercise 3: New York City Evictions

 5. When you are happy with your sonification, export and share!
 File > Bounce > Project or Section… > save your file.

-Data Source: NYC OpenData.
+Data Source: NYC OpenDataarrow-up-right.

 Last updated